 In 1958, this plan for a proposed new sports stadium, to replace Forbes Field, received the endorsements of several city officials and other local dignitaries.
 If built, it would have become the home of the Pittsburgh Pirates and the Pittsburgh Steelers.

-The plan was eventually shelved, and another ten years passed before the North Side groundbreaking for the new "Pittsburgh Stadium", renamed Three Rivers Stadium, in April 1968.
+The plans were eventually shelved, and another decade passed before the North Side groundbreaking for the new "Pittsburgh Stadium", renamed Three Rivers Stadium, in April 1968.
 It is, however, an interesting view of what might have been.

 <Liberty Tunnels> <> <Brookline History>